BlackFoxT/GradProject/README.md

 2. Install Required Dependencies:

-   Install the dependencies from `requirements.txt`:
+   Install the dependencies from requirements.txt:

    `pip install -r requirements.txt`

-3. Upgrade Flask-Login:

-   If needed, upgrade Flask-Login to the latest version:
+   Then run with:

+   `python server.py`

+3. If project doesn't working directly:

+   Creating new environment for windows:

+   `python -m venv venv`

+   Activate the environment:

+   `. venv\scripts\activate`

+   Install the dependencies from requirements.txt:

-   `pip install --upgrade flask-login`
+   `pip install -r requirements.txt`

+   You should open the project in the environment:

+   `python server.py`
 ---

 Git Setup Instructions